Nutritional Sciences: Dietetics

 Minor Program

 The department offers a minor program in Nutritional Sciences.
 The course work for the minor addresses topics in Human Nutrition and Nutrient Function.
-Elective options range from Nutrition in the Community to Metabolic Regulation to Medical Nutrition Therapy.
 The minor is best suited for students already pursuing a bioscience degree: a background in chemistry, organic chemistry, biology, and biochemistry is necessary to be prepared to do upper division work in this field.
 Visit the Nutritional Sciences minor page for information regarding how to declare the minor.

 OTHER PROGRAMS OFFERED BY THE DEPARTMENT OF NUTRITIONAL SCIENCES AND TOXICOLOGY